nihardave19/nihardave19/README.md

 - ⚡ Fun fact: ...
 -->

-- I am Nihar, working as an Assistant System Engineer at TCS
+- I am Nihar, working as a System Engineer at TCS
-- I am currently learning Java
+- I am currently pursuing M.Tech in Data Engineering from IIT Jodhpur
+- Interested in knowing more about Data and ETL
 - Interests: Listening music, travelling, playing sports.